batleforc/rust-template/Readme.md

 ### TODO : OIDC

-- [ ] Enable/Disable OIDC
+- [x] Enable/Disable OIDC
 - [ ] Add the OIDC config in the helm chart
-- [ ] Add endpoint to authenticate user with OIDC
+- [x] Add endpoint to authenticate user with OIDC
-- [ ] Handle case where the user log for the first time
+- [x] Handle case where the user log for the first time
-- [ ] Handle case where the email is already used
+- [x] Handle case where the email is already used
-- [ ]
+- [ ] Handle the role workflow

 ### TODO : True backoffice